 Input (Optional) A comma-separated list of the tracks that contain information you want to output.
 Specify one or more tracks.
 If you do not set this parameter, the engine outputs all tracks that are configured by default as 'output' tracks.
-For information about whether a track is considered an 'output'
+For information about whether a track is considered an 'output' track, refer to documentation for your analysis, encoding, and ESP engines in the Media Server Reference.

-information about whether a track is considered an 'output' track, refer to documentation for your analysis, encoding, and database.
+OdbcConnectionString The ODBC connection string to use to connect to the database.
 Micro Focus recommends encrypting any connection string that includes a user name or password, before entering it into a session configuration file.
 Encrypt the entire parameter value (the entire connection string).
-For information about how to encrypt parameter values, see
+For information about how to encrypt parameter values, see records and construct a list of gueries to run against the database.